Is it time to let a senior client go?

 Trust that your caregiving services are valuable and that your next client will benefit from your services.
 Truth be told, at times caregivers often feel that they must be all things to every senior to please and serve their client.
 Caregivers wear many hats and it is in fact a very necessary skill to have if you plan on being a successful full time caregiver but, you must focus on your strengths and why you were hired for the position in the first place.
 Accept that things and circumstances have changed and that you must adapt based on your caregiver skill set.

 Think of it in terms of your own life.
-Would you want a caregiver who could try their best to take care of your needs, or would you rather have a caregiver who you are 100% confidence in and knows how to take care of your daily needs.
+Would you want a caregiver who could try to take care of your needs, or would you rather have a caregiver who you are 100% confidence in and knows how to take care of your daily needs.
 This seems like it should follow with a simple answer but often times the lines become blurred between business and it being personal.

 At the moment there is a huge wave of caregivers needed as the baby boomer age.
 People in general are becoming educated about what a caregiver is and what types of services that they can provide for seniors.
 Caregivers are much more visible to the public in homes, hospitals, and residences.
 The demand for senior assistance will hopefully attract many compassionate and caring people to consider a caregiver career.